 The Designated Safeguarding Lead for Child Protection is: Neil Bithell (Deputy Headteacher)

-The three Deputy Designated Safeguarding Leads who deputise in his absence are: Richard Hunt (Headteacher); Linsey Sanderson (Head of Early Years); Rachel Woodier (Lead for Safeguarding Curriculum and Computing Curriculum).
+The three Deputy Designated Safeguarding Leads who deputise in his absence are: Mrs Katie Smith (Headteacher); Linsey Sanderson (Head of Early Years); Rachel Woodier (Lead for Safeguarding Curriculum and Computing Curriculum).